Dollar firm as traders see low chance of U.S. rate hike

 "Of course China is important, but the Fed has to worry about the U.S. economy," said Ron Simpson, director of currency research at Action Economics in Tampa, Florida.

-The dollar was down 0.4 percent against the yen at 120.04 yen, while the euro fell 0.3 percent against the greenback at $1.1313 on light trading volume.
+The dollar was down 0.4 percent against the yen at 120.04 yen JPY=, while the euro fell 0.3 percent against the greenback at $1.1313 EUR= on light trading volume.

 U.S. interest rates futures suggest traders see about a 1-in-4 chance the Fed would raise interest rates for the first time since 2006 on Thursday.